 Our Kubernetes Dashboard grants you a full and complete picture of the services that power your applications.

-Take a look at these use-cases to get a feel for the many ways that the Kubernetes Dashboard can serve you.
+Look at these use cases to get a feel for the many ways the Kubernetes Dashboard can serve you.

 Troubleshoot System Issues

 Company A experiences timeouts for applications that call services hosted on a Kubernetes Cluster.
 The operator navigates to the Kubernetes Dashboard, inspects nodes and pods, and identifies a node that has repeatedly maxed out its CPU.
-By examining traces, the operator determines which service is causing problems and initiates remediation.
+The operator determines which service is causing problems by examining traces and initiating remediation.

 Optimize Resource Use

-As part of its continuous improvement, Company B seeks to optimize its cluster costs.
+Company B seeks to optimize its cluster costs as part of its continuous improvement.
 The operator opens the Kubernetes Dashboard in Coralogix, inspects the company’s nodes, and observes a memory pattern where nodes are maxed out but CPU usage is only around 25%.

 STEP 1.
 In your Coralogix toolbar, navigate to Dashboard > K8s Dashboard.